-The program is financed by Emergency Management BC (EMBC) and administered by Indigenous communities and local governments.
+The program is financed by the provincial government and administered by Indigenous communities and local governments.

 This section contains the details about the provincial ESS program.

-- How ESS works covers eligibility, what supports are provided, and how they are delivered
+- Support services during an emergency is for the general public and covers eligibility, what supports are provided, and how they are delivered

 - Launch ESS explains how to get started, program foundations and the ERA tool, reception centres, and group lodging